Subasranaa/Waste2Protein-AI-Copilot/README.md

 - Runs Pytest test suite

 # Limitations
 This is an early-stage prototype.
 - The training dataset is synthetic.
 - Protein yield predictions are for demonstration only.
 - Economic estimates are scenario-based and simplified.
 - Microbial recommendations require laboratory validation.
 - This system should not be used as a substitute for experimental fermentation studies.

 # Future Improvements

-- Replace synthetic data with real experimental fermentation and waste-composition datasets
+- Replace synthetic data with real experimental data
+- Model monitoring and drift detection
-- Add database-backed request logging and experiment tracking
+- Authentication and rate limiting
-- Add persistent Redis caching for repeated LLM requests
-- Add model monitoring, drift detection, and retraining workflows
-- Add authentication, rate limiting, and usage quotas for public API access
-- Add stakeholder-facing dashboard for food producers and researchers
+- Stakeholder dashboard
-- Improve optimisation using Bayesian optimisation or simulation-based search
+- Bayesian optimisation
-- Add uncertainty quantification beyond Random Forest tree variance
-- Add support for multiple LLM providers with provider routing and fallback logic
+- Multiple LLM provider routing
-- Deploy to AWS ECS, Elastic Beanstalk, or Azure Container Apps for production-scale hosting
+- AWS ECS / Azure for production-scale hosting
+- DVC integration for model versioning and reproducibility
+- CloudWatch monitoring for production observability